csmann/swift-style-guide/README.markdown

 }
 ```

-* No trailing whitespaces at the ends of lines.
+* There should be no trailing white space at the end of a line.

 ## Comments